[People on Boats], ca. 1937

 Sassoon lived in Shanghai until 1941 when, due to China’s ongoing war with Japan, he was forced to leave.
 After the Communist Revolution of 1949, he sold his business interests in China and relocated to Nassau, The Bahamas.
 In 1959, Sir Victor married Evelyn Barnes.
 He died in Nassau in 1961.

-A finding aid for the Sassoon collection can be found here.
+A finding aid for the Sassoon collection is available.

 View more collections from DeGolyer Library: